“What the hell is Neumannic Times?”

 Saturday through Sunday, there’s really no telling.

 I created Neumannic Times in 2009 as the absurdities of my teaching life became harder and harder to comprehend.
 Unable to process why teaching was making me even more socially inept than normal, I turned to writing as a way to reflect and digest the career that was consuming my life.

 In 2011, I rifled through the ramblings of my rookie years, organized them in a choose-your-own-adventure sort of way, and pressed the “publish” button within Amazon’s self-publishing service, CreateSpace.
 Within days, my first book, titled What Had Happened: a work of friction appeared in the Amazon bookstore.

 Fast forward to now.

-I’ve spent the past six-ish years using this blog to reflect and share my thoughts, feelings, and reactions to life as a teacher.
+I’ve spent the past seven-ish years using this blog to reflect and share my thoughts, feelings, and reactions to life as a teacher.
 These days you’ll notice 3 major categories (top of this screen, below the banner) within Neumannic Times:

 - #Awkwords = awkword things my students say (purposely misspelled and devoted to the awkward things my students say)